-The Observatory provides direct funding for collaborative projects involving Israeli and Broad scientists.
+The KCO provides direct funding for collaborative projects involving Israeli and Broad scientists.
 Collaborative projects will leverage experimental and/or computational expertise in circuitry research, empowering researchers to pursue joint projects in mammalian cells.

 Funding.
 The available funding will be used to cover costs at the Broad lab and in the Israeli lab, with approximately 50% going to each.
 Funds will also budget for travel expenses and accommodations for visiting scientists.

 At the First Annual Broad-ISF Cell Circuits Symposium, the Broad Institute-ISF Partnershipannounced the award of collaborative project funding to a proposal from Yaqub Hanna (Weizmann Institute) and Alexander Meissner (Broad Institute), and a proposal from Nir Friedman (Hebrew University of Jerusalem), Rahul Satija (Broad Institute), and Alex Shalek (Harvard University).